How to Copyright a Picture

 Learn more about how to copyright a picture and the steps needed to ensure that you successfully copyright a picture to protect it from infringement.
 2 min read

 2. Steps to protect your picture with a copyright

 Here are a few things you should know about copyrighting a picture:

 Image security and copyright protection are becoming increasingly popular legal topics as online sharing continues to evolve.
 The government has faced challenges as to the correct balance between promoting art versus protecting a picture.

 There are always several options when talking about copyrighted material, and all depend on what level of protection and security you would like to afford.
 It is true that your picture is copyrighted when it is created, but there are additional advantages to registering your pictures.

-The most prominent advantage to registering your picture is the award of damages for an infringement case.
-When a picture is not registered with the U.S. Copyright Office prior to an infringement, the copyright owner will only recover actual damages.
+The most prominent advantage of registering your picture is the award of damages for an infringement case.
+When a picture is not registered with the U.S. Copyright Office before an infringement, the copyright owner will only recover actual damages.

 Generally, courts will calculate the actual damages based on your normal licensing fees or an industry standard and additionally give you the profits that were made by the infringer - if you can quantify them.